karthikmarpu0603/AutoML/README.md

 **Overview:**

 This repository contains the implementation and analysis of an automated hyperparameter optimization (HPO) system using AutoML techniques.
-The system aims to efficiently identify the best hyperparameter configurations for various machine learning models and datasets, significantly improving their performance.
+The system aims to efficiently identify the best hyperparameter configurations for various machine learning models and datasets, significantly improving their performance.It includes detailed evaluation metrics such as ROC AUC, cross-validation scores.

 **Contents:**